confluentinc/confluent-cloud-secrets-engine/astrodocs/src/content/docs/developer/developer.md

 If you have an existing confluent cloud api key and secret you can use that.
 If not go to Cloud API Keys and create a new key.
 CONFLUENT_KEY (Confluent Cloud API key), CONFLUENT_SECRET (the secret for the Confluent Cloud API key), CONFLUENT_ENVIRONMENT_ID (where the cluster lives), CONFLUENT_OWNER_ID (create keys under this user/service acct), and CONFLUENT_RESOURCE_ID (the Kafka cluster to register keys with).
-Owner can be found in Accounts and Access then in the table it is the ID, resource_env is the same as owner_env
+Owner can be found in Accounts and Access then in the table it is the ID, resource_env is the same as owner_env CONFLUENT_KEY_DESCRIPTION is a description you enter for your key.
+This is for you to easily identify the key in the future.

 ```shell
 export CONFLUENT_KEY="xxx"